Best Of

 3. Monster Boy and the Cursed Kingdom

-Transform into different creatures to solve puzzles and progress
+Transform into different forms to solve puzzles and fight enemies

 2. Dead Cells